Our wind turbine

 About the wind turbine

 Our German-manufactured Enercon 44 stands at 67m to tip of the blade.
 During the planning period it was estimated, on the basis of data supplied by a meteorological mast located on the site of the turbine for 12 months to October 2009, this data then being analysed in conjunction with 14 years of official data recorded at the nearest weather station, that the turbine would, on average, supply 90% of Glyndebourne’s annual electricity requirements.
-The first year of results for the turbine show that it generated 89% of the organisation's electricity requirements.
+This target was exceeded in the turbine's second year of operation when it produced 102% of the organisation's electricity requirements.
+In the twenty-four months since the turbine was launched by Sir David Attenborough, it has provided 95% of the organisation’s electricity needs.

 The turbine was commissioned on 3 December 2011, since when we have been able to monitor total output and wind speeds.
 On 7 February 2012 a meter was installed allowing us to calculate power imported and exported.
 Please see the Wind Turbine Monthly Statistics page for monthly statistics from the turbine.

 This is the single largest financially-viable initiative that could have been undertaken at this time to reduce Glyndebourne’s own-generated carbon emissions.
 We are committed to monitor electricity generated in real-time and will ensure that this information is made available on a monthly basis both via glyndebourne.com and on display boards at the site of the turbine.